qnx-ports/gtk/qnx/README.md

 - This is only an **experimental port of GTK4** itself.
 Dependency libraries, such as `glib`, are not fully ported and are not guaranteed to be fully functional outside of those functionalities used by GTK4.
   - As a result, the test suite of GTK4 is also not expected to work correctly.
   - Do not depend on functionalities exposed directly via dependencies such as `glib`.
-- Currently, only the Cairo rendering backend is supported.
-Hardware accelerated rendering through OpenGL or Vulkan is not implemented.
+- Hardware accelerated rendering is supported with OpenGL ES 2/3 on QNX 8.
+However, on the Raspberry Pi 4 target, the latest `ngl` renderer is known to be broken due to an upstream bug #6498.
+Set `GSK_RENDERER=gl` to use the legacy renderer in this case.
 - All functionalities that rely on `dbus` will not work on QNX.